Jollerprutt/proxmox-node/README.md

 forward-addr: 1.0.0.1@853
 ```
 After entering the above code, scroll down to the bottom of the page and click `Save` and then to the top of the page click `Apply Changes`.
-Note: This guide applies only to DNS resolver.
-Forwarding mode must be disabled in the DNS resolver settings, since the example below defines its own forwarding zone.

 #### 4.4.9 Finish Up
 After all your rules are in place head over to `Diagnostics` > `States` > `Reset States Tab` > and tick `Reset the firewall state table` click `Reset`.
 After doing any firewall changes that involve a gateway change its best doing a state reset before checking if anything has worked (odds are it will not work if you dont).
 PfSense WebGUI may hang for period but dont despair because it will return in a few seconds for routing to come back and up to a minute, don’t panic.